jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (9) A notice required by this section may be given electronically to— (a) the investor, if the investor agrees to have the notice given in that way:
   (b) a person authorised to act on behalf of the investor, if the person and the investor agree to have the notice given in that way.

+### 31D Notification requirements for foreign superannuation withdrawals
+(1) This section applies when—
+  (a) a person derives a foreign superannuation withdrawal that is income in the form of a benefit under section CF 3(2)﻿(b) of the Income Tax Act 2007 from an interest in a foreign superannuation scheme that is withdrawn and reinvested as an interest in a superannuation scheme in New Zealand; and
+  (b) the superannuation scheme in New Zealand is a transfer scheme; and (c) all or part of the foreign superannuation withdrawal is an assessable withdrawal amount for the person.
+(2) Within 10 working days of the day the person derives the foreign superannuation withdrawal, the person must notify the transfer scheme of—
+  (a) the amount of the assessable withdrawal amount; and (b) the information the transfer scheme requires to enable it to provide the investment income information under section 25LB; and
+  (c) whether the person has made an election under subpart RI of the Income Tax Act 2007 for the transfer scheme to pay the amount of TSWT.

 ### 32 Records of specified charitable, benevolent, philanthropic, or cultural bodies
 (1) All gift-exempt bodies must keep in New Zealand sufficient records in English or te reo Māori to enable the Commissioner to determine both the sources of donations made to them and the application, within New Zealand or within a country or territory outside New Zealand, of their funds.